ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/index - Copy.md

 We may adjust the above scale to be more lenient (depending on the overall class performance), but we guarantee that we will not adjust the scale to make it harder to get a better grade.
-__In addition, you must pass the final exam in order to pass the course and score at least 55% on the overall PA portion of this course, you will receive an F for the course, regardless of your overall average.__
+In addition, you must pass the final exam in order to pass the course.

 <b>Late and Makeup Work</b> In general, work cannot be handed in late for credit.
+We will drop the lowest weekly engagement score to account for personal events and constraints that make you miss those deadlines.

 Programming work that is late follows the resubmission policy in <a href="#p:grading">the programming grades section</a>.